 If the greatest risk is not that the surrogate will keep the baby or not look after herself during pregnancy, then the lawyer’s job is not to pit the parties against each other, but to support the team to build a strong foundation for a positive journey.
 Much of my role is giving advice that if the parties are wanting to resolve any disputes between them, the first person to call is not the lawyer, it’s their counsellor.
 The legal relationship between the birth parents and the intended parents ends with the Parentage Order.
 I want the emotional relationship between them to last much longer than that, so anything I do as a lawyer must be to support that ongoing relationship.
 Surrogacy relationships are for life, not for the duration of a contract.

 I am always disappointed to hear people have not had a positive experience with the legal agreement or the legal advice they’ve received, or feel that their lawyer over-serviced them and charged them a fortune beyond what is expected for a surrogacy arrangement.
-Often it is because there are aspects of the surrogacy agreement that do seem to pit the parties against each other.
+Often it is because there are aspects of the surrogacy agreement that pit the parties against each other, and make them question the motives and integrity of the other parties.
 Clauses that restrict, limit or prohibit the surrogate from behaving in a certain way, do nothing for the trust between the parties.
 It can be really damaging to their trust, and can feel ‘dehumanising’ and ‘driven to tears’ – these are real quotes from women I have worked with.
 Surrogates are doing an amazing, generous thing to carry a baby for someone else.
 If the agreement dictates how she must behave or provides her with a list of prohibited behaviours, her first reaction may be to think the intended parents don’t trust her.
 And if they don’t trust her to do the right thing by their baby, then perhaps they shouldn’t trust her to carry their baby at all.

 If you are an intended parent and need legal advice, find a lawyer who is not seeking to make you an adversary with your surrogate.
 Work through anxieties and worries in counselling, not with a restrictive surrogacy agreement that makes her feel like an incubator.
 She’s your friend, family, and the future birth mother to your child – she will do the right thing by you and your baby.
 You just need to trust her and focus on the relationship, not some unenforceable contract.